AFL Coaches Association awards: Best young player

 Awarded annually since 2003.
 Unlike some other "best young player" awards, there is no age or game limit.
 Awarded to the best player inside the first two seasons of their AFL careers based on the weekly AFLCA Player of the Year votes.

 Allan Jeans Senior Coach of the Year Award

 Awarded annually since 2003.
 At the end of the season, all AFL coaches give three votes to the senior coach they adjudge to have performed the best over that season, two to the second-best, and one to the third-best.
 The coach with the most votes wins.
-Ken Hinkley, Luke Beveridge, John Longmire, John Worsfold and Mark Thompson are the only coaches to have won the award more than once, with two each.
+Chris Fagan is the only coach who has won the award three times.
+Ken Hinkley, Luke Beveridge, John Longmire, John Worsfold and Mark Thompson have won the award more than once, with two each.

 Assistant coach of the year

 Awarded annually since 2003.
 At the end of the season, all AFL coaches and players rate their club's assistant coaches out of ten, with ten being the highest score.
 Assistant coaches' scores are then averaged, and the coach with the highest score wins.